vsariola/cassinis-cosmic-conclusion/README.md

 pixels.

-Add a bit of gain to the envelope `exp2(5-...)` -> `exp2(20-...)`, so the samples are now between -32767 and 32767, and then output the value as `sample
->> ivec3(gl_FragCoord).x % 2 * 8) % 256 / 255.` Every even sample has `>>0`, so
+Add a bit of gain to the envelope `exp2(5-...)` -> `exp2(20-...)`, so the samples are now between -32767 and 32767.
+Then output the sample with `sample >> ivec3(gl_FragCoord).x % 2 * 8) % 256 / 255.` Every even sample has
-this outputs the lower byte of the 16-bit sample, and every odd sample has `>>8`, so this outputs the higher byte of the 16-bit sample.
+`>>0`, so this outputs the lower byte of the 16-bit sample, and every odd sample has `>>8`, so this outputs the higher byte of the 16-bit sample.
 Then just scale this to the 0..1 range.

 #### Closing words